perevalovds/ofxKuTextGui/README.md

 *example-gui-generate* shows how to use GUI description stored in text file for automatically generation .H and .CPP files containing this GUI.

+For automatic generation, you are creating textual description of GUI in a separate file:

+‘PAGE screen’
+‘int *FPS=30 1:100 1,10’
+‘int *w=1024 1:2000 1,10’
+‘int *h=768 1:2000 1,10’
+‘TAB’
+‘float -fps=30 0:100 100,10’

+Then in the code you just link it to gui object:

+‘PRM setup_gui(gui);’

+And for access to parameters use PRM:
+‘ofSetFrameRate(PRM _FPS_);’
+‘PRM fps_ = ofGetFrameRate();’